Note: This post was first published in November 2020 and updated in June 2022

 A few days later, fed up and realizing things were only going to get worse, I did the only sensible thing that came to mind.

 Walking to my next class, I spotted one of my tormentors next to his locker.
-I walked over, tapped him on the shoulder – and punched him right in the face.
+Mustering up my courage, I walked over, tapped him on the shoulder – and punched him right in the face.

 Taking A Stand

-But to this day, I recall the frustration of dealing with the principal – and all the teachers who piled into her office to tell me how wrong I was.
+But to this day, I recall the frustration of dealing with the principal – and all the teachers who piled into her office to tell me how misguided I was.

 Everyone was quick to tell me that fighting is wrong.
 That there are better ways to resolve arguments.

-Well, my ears were open.
-Interestingly, no one followed up with any specific advice.
+Well, I was all ears – but interestingly enough, no one followed up with any specific advice.

 Even more interestingly, word traveled quickly – and no one at the school ever bullied me again.
 Funny how that works.